TheRealHex/wuttodo/README.md

 Minimal todo application made using flutter.

 ## What's used to store the data?
-The entries are stored on todo.txt & done.txt on your Documents folder.
+It uses hive (Fast, Enjoyable & Secure NoSQL Database) to store your data locally.